GigHive bee gighive

 ⚙️ Option A: Gighive as a virtualbox VM.
 Install Gighive as a vm on your Ansible controller machine.

-1. Install Virtualbox using Ansible.
+1. From $GIGHIVE_HOME, Install Virtualbox using Ansible.

 • Default shown below is the virtualbox install.